-The Account Settings view provides a management interface for various aspects of your ThousandEyes account, such as your user's settings and contact information.
-You can also manage information about your organization, its users and account groups.
+The Account Settings screen provides a management interface for various aspects of your ThousandEyes account, such as your user settings and contact information.
+You can also manage information about your organization, its users, and account groups.
 To access your account settings, click Account Settings on the lefthand side menu.
-This will reveal additional menus.

-Selecting the Account Settings submenus will show they are separated into multiple tabs.
-Users may not see all the tabs depending on their level of assigned permissions.
-The tabs displayed and their contents will depend on the permissions in the roles assigned to each user.
-For example, users with the Organization Admin role will see the Users tab, which displays information about users in each account group within the organization.
-The Account Admin role will also see a Users tab but is limited to seeing only users present in the account groups assigned to it.
+The Account Settings screen's submenus are separated into multiple tabs.
+You might not see all the tabs and their contents, depending on your permissions.
+For example, users with the Organization Admin role see the Users tab, which displays information about users in each account group within the organization.
+Users with the Account Admin role also see a Users tab, but are limited to seeing only those users in the account groups they are assigned to.

 The Profile tab displays information about the user's organization(s), account groups(s) and assigned roles within those account groups.
-Here, users can modify their own username and email address (used for login to ThousandEyes), change their password and set their preferred timezone for the web interface.
+Here, users can modify their own username and email address (used for login to the ThousandEyes platform), change their password, and set their preferred timezone for the web interface.

 Clicking on any entry in the table expands it and presents management options for the user's name, email address and account group associations, not unlike what each user sees in their Profile tab: